-11. Designees.
+11. Training; Designees.

+- (i) Training.
+Actions called for in this policy will be executed by individuals who are appropriately trained annually on issues relating to harassment, discrimination, sexual misconduct, and other misconduct addressed by this policy, investigatory procedures, and other disciplinary procedures (as applicable to the role) to protect the safety and right of members of the College community and promote accountability.
+Such individuals will also be unbiased and committed to discharging their responsibilities in accordance with the policy. - (ii) Designees.
 Where a College official or employee is listed as the designated point of contact for any role in the policy, the Director of Equal Opportunity or such official or employee may designate another College official or employee to assume the role at issue, as necessary and appropriate.